buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         Get the name of the buildslave assigned to this step.

+    Most steps exist to run commands.
+    While the details of exactly how those commands are constructed are left to subclasses, the execution of those commands comes down to this method:

     .. py:method:: runCommand(command)

+        :param command: :py:class:`~buildbot.process.remotecommand.RemoteCommand` instance
         :returns: Deferred

         This method connects the given command to the step's buildslave and runs it, returning the Deferred from :meth:`~buildbot.process.buildstep.RemoteCommand.run`.